Current Drinking Water Health Advisory Level

 Creating and storing an Emergency Water Supply

-- Store at least a 3-day supply of water for each person and each pet.
-Try to store a 2-week supply, if possible.
+- Store at least a three-day supply of water for each person and each pet.
+Try to store a two-week supply, if possible.

 - Observe the expiration date for store-bought water.
-Replace non-store bought water every 6 months.
+Replace non-store bought water every six months.

 - Print water-related CDC flyers to keep in your kit:

-Please contact your respective public water provider with questions related to the UCMR4 testing program:
+Please contact your respective public water provider with questions related to the UCMR4 testing program, or requests for results: